zspitzer/lucee-cfml-resource-provider/README.md

 Init args passed to a cfml resource provider are a java hashmap https://luceeserver.atlassian.net/browse/LDEV-3291

-`DirectoryCopy()` only throws a mysterious ApplicationException, without cause https://luceeserver.atlassian.net/browse/LDEV-3299
+`DirectoryCopy()` only throws a mysterious ApplicationException, without cause https://luceeserver.atlassian.net/browse/LDEV-3299  (needed a filter="*" to work)

 ### Todo